 Harry Miller is planning a nationwide limerick tour of police headquarters.

 I'm just a hairy-a**ed docker who swears, drinks and watches football. ...
 [But] the only way to protect freedom of speech is to keep bloody speaking.

 Well said Harry, and long may you (re)tweet!

-(George Whale)Share this post on social media:
+(George Whale)Share this post or leave a Facebook comment: